 Two of the restaurants at which I had the pleasure of dining, have been nominated for James Beard awards.
-The Preacher’s Son and The Hive were two of the most memorable meals I had all year.
+The Preacher’s Son and The Hive were a couple of the most memorable meals I had all year.
 Who wouldn’t enjoy eating a meal in a church built in 1904 that’s now a restaurant?
 Or a restaurant in hotel that has a museum and serves cotton candy at the end of the meal?

 Just like their food, there’s no lack of diversity in museum options in Bentonville.

-Last but not least is, you guessed it, the Walmart Museum.
+Last but not least, the Walmart Museum.
 Sam Walton opened his Walton’s 5-10 in 1950, right on the Bentonville Square.
 Even though he isn’t originally from there, it’s where he created his business and grew his family.
 As you tour, you can see Mr. Walton’s office just as it was on his last day there, the truck he drove everyday and learn more about his personal life.
 Mr. Walton also loved ice cream.
 The Spark Cafe at the end of the tour offers you a taste of his favorite flavor, Butter Pecan and others.
 They even have a special Spark flavor, named after the Walmart Spark Logo.
 Admission is free.

 Even though I love road trips, there’s enough room in my heart for airplanes too.
 So what Bentonville is doing for local aviation may just be my favorite thing there.
-While this area of Arkansas is serviced by the Northwest Arkansas Regional Airport, Bentonville has it’s own small airfield, the Louise Thaden Field, used smaller aircraft and helicopters.
+While this area of Arkansas is serviced by the Northwest Arkansas Regional Airport, Bentonville has it’s own small airfield, the Louise Thaden Field, used for smaller aircraft and helicopters.

 Last year, they opened The Fieldhouse at Thaden Field.
 If you have ever checked into learning to fly, you probably found out it’s not that easy to do and it’s expensive.
 The idea behind opening The Fieldhouse is to make learning to fly easier and more accessible to the general public.
 The Fieldhouse is kind of like a clubhouse for pilots.
 You can train, test, rest and just hang out.
 But the public is welcome to come and enjoy it as well.

 Sometimes we just need a little help to see an overlooked place.
-I’m grateful to Visit Bentonville for putting it on my radar.
+I’m thankful to Visit Bentonville for putting it on my radar.
 Even though I was hosted by them, all experiences and opinions are my own.
 And my opinion is: put Bentonville on your list!